Church & Oswaldtwistle railway station

 Church & Oswaldtwistle railway station serves both the village of Church and the town of Oswaldtwistle, in Lancashire, England.
-The station is 5+1/3 mi east of Blackburn railway station, on the East Lancashire Line operated by Northern.
+The station is 5+1/3 mi east of Blackburn railway station, on the East Lancashire Line operated by Northern Trains.

 History

 Situated in the middle of Church's suburban streets, the station had fallen into disrepair, but was modernised in November 2005.

 The platforms are linked via a subway, but only the Preston bound one has step free access.
 It is unstaffed, but like other stations on the line, it has been fitted with passenger information screens, and a public address system to provide train running information.
 There is a ticket vending machine available (installed in early 2018) to allow intending travellers to buy their tickets before boarding.

 The local Church and Oswaldtwistle Rotary Club have adopted the station as one of their projects and regularly work to improve the station environment by carrying out cleaning and maintenance of garden areas etc.

 In August 2010, a man laid on the tracks, and was hit by a train in the station.
 In March 2011, another man was hit by a train, although he survived.
 In August 2011, a train driver apprehended a man walking on tracks near the station.